Ear Mites In Cats: 3 Major Causes And Symptoms

 Causes of Ear Mites in Cats

-Ear mites in cats are highly contagious, and they will transmit to your cat when she comes in direct contact with other animals that have ear mites.
+Ear mites in cats are highly contagious, and they will transmit to your cat when it comes in direct contact with other animals that have ear mites.
 They can be passed from a parent cat to a newborn kitten and between various animals.

 ear mites in cats